zhousarah/azure-compute-docs/articles/azure-impact-reporting/connectors-troubleshooting-guide.md

 ## Connector creation fails

 1. Ensure that the `Microsoft.Impact` resource provider is registered.
 You can register the subscription in two ways -
-    - From the Azure portal, navigate to your `Subscription -> Resource Providers`
+    - From the Azure portal, navigate to your `Subscription -> Resource Providers`.
-    - Search for `Microsoft.Impact` and register
+    - Search for `Microsoft.Impact` and register.
-    - **Bash**: run `az provider show -n "Microsoft.Impact" -o json --query "registrationState"`
+    - **Bash**: run `az provider show -n "Microsoft.Impact" -o json --query "registrationState"`.
-    - **PowerShell**: run `Get-AzResourceProvider -ProviderNamespace Microsoft.Impact`
+    - **PowerShell**: run `Get-AzResourceProvider -ProviderNamespace Microsoft.Impact`.
-2. Ensure that the feature flags: AllowImpactReporting and `AzureImpactReportingConnector` are registered against the feature:` Microsoft.Impact` Run this command
+2. Ensure that the feature flags: AllowImpactReporting and `AzureImpactReportingConnector` are registered against the feature:` Microsoft.Impact`.

     - **Bash**
         - `az feature list -o json --query "[?contains(name, 'Microsoft.Impact/AllowImpactReporting')].{Name:name,State:properties.state}"`